Rocky Marciano: Training routine

 Marciano was known for his intense training routine which included tons of cardio work.
 With Marciano running at least 5 miles per day, often uphill, and included running back downhill backwards.
-His regular gym routine included the basics such as hundreds of hours of sparring, heavy‐bag and speed‐bag work, along with tons of push-ups and sit-ups, and many medicine-ball “thumps to the gut” for core conditioning.
+His regular gym routine included the basics such as hundreds of hours of sparring, heavy‐bag and speed‐bag work, along with tons of push-ups and sit-ups, and many medicine-ball "thumps to the gut" for core conditioning.
 It has also been reported that he would go to his local YMCA during fight camps, where he would shadowbox underwater for hours to build up his power.
 During his camp Marciano would follow a strict diet that was set by his trainer Alie Colombo, he also refrained from night life and went to bed at 9:30pm every night.
-Marciano’s brother Peter later commented on his training stating “Rocky lived like a monk.
+Marciano's brother Peter later commented on his training stating "Rocky lived like a monk.
 He was always in incredible condition.
 He was devoted to training, and he could always throw more punches than he faced.
-He’s never been given full credit for his conditioning.”
+He's never been given full credit for his conditioning."

 Life after boxing

-In 1957 Marciano released a book titled Rocky Marcianos Book Of Boxing And Bodybuilding which he co wrote along side his trainer Charley Goodman.
+In 1957 Marciano released a book titled Rocky Marcianos Book Of Boxing And Bodybuilding which he co wrote alongside his trainer Charley Goodman.
 The book focused on detailed exercises and boxing moves with drawings and photos of Marciano.

 Marciano considered a comeback in 1959 when Ingemar Johansson won the Heavyweight Championship from Floyd Patterson on June 26, 1959.
 After only a month of training in nearly four years, Marciano decided against it and never seriously considered a comeback again.